securefederatedai/openfl/ROADMAP.md

 ### 1.5 Component standardization and framework interoperability

-Federated Learning is a [burgoening space](https://github.com/weimingwill/awesome-federated-learning#frameworks).
+Federated Learning is a [burgeoning space](https://github.com/weimingwill/awesome-federated-learning#frameworks).
 Most core FL infrastructure (model weight extraction, network protocols, and serialization designs) must be reimplemented ad hoc by each framework.
 This causes community fragmentation and distracts from some of the bigger problems to be solved in federated learning.
 In the short term, we want to collaborate on standards for FL, first at the communication and storage layer, and make these components modular across other frameworks.
 Our aim is also to provide a library for FL algorithms, compression methods,